Why hire an attorney to create my will or trust?

 The biggest difference between a will and a trust is that a will goes into effect when you pass away.
 A trust can begin as soon as it’s created.
 A will provides specific directions as to who will receive what in the event of your passing and establishes a legal representative who will carry out your wishes.
 A trust is a legal arrangement in which an individual or institution holds the legal title to property for a beneficiary.
 A will also has to pass through probate, while a trust does not.

 Yes.
 There are several types of wills that you can choose to create, depending on your situation.
-Differences between the types of wills you can create with LaCava Law Firm in St. Charles, IL include:
+Differences between the types of wills you can create with LaCava Law Firm in Geneva, IL include:

 - Simple Will